jphalimi/PythonForMIC/Doc/glossary.rst

       be created if a different value has to be stored.
 They play an important role in places where a constant hash value is needed, for example as a key in a dictionary.

+   integer division
+      Mathematical division discarding any remainder.
+For example, the expression ``11/4`` currently evaluates to ``2`` in contrast to the ``2.75`` returned by float division.
+Also called *floor division*.
+      When dividing two integers the outcome will always be another integer (having the floor function applied to it).
+However, if one of the operands is another numeric type (such as a :class:`float`), the result will be coerced (see :term:`coercion`) to a common type.
+For example, an integer divided by a float will result in a float value, possibly with a decimal fraction.
+Integer division can be forced by using the ``//`` operator instead of the ``/`` operator.
+See also :term:`__future__`.

    importer
       An object that both finds and loads a module; both a